reward-yourself/notes/windows_manager.md

 - moving windows to a new workspace,
 - resizing windows within a workspace (the current approach for `float` mode in `dwm` is awesome),
 - show all windows that are currently open together with their corresponding workspace.
+You can choose windows by typing a `fuzzy` search to select a window you want to work on, then you can perform action on that window.